randolphbailey/Group5Project1/README.md

 A future improvement would be to enable Tweet searching simply by clicking a POI in the map element, and passing the info of that to the Twitter API.
 This proved to be significantly more difficult than expected.

+## Twitter API (S.Maples)

+The Twitter API was used to render tweets related to a user's search query.
+Twitter's API itself is a fantastic tool that allows you to search with a medley of parameters, then returns tweets as a JSON response object.
+We were unable to access Twitter's API directly due to the recent updates, so we used a JS Plugin, [tweetie](https://github.com/sonnyt/tweetie).

+Tweetie is rather limiting in it's search parameters.
+Specifically, it does not allow a search for tweets in a specific geolocation.
+We were able to work around this by passing the city name into our query, but ideally we will be able to work directly with Twitter's API in the future to allow a POI search.

+We used Twitter's own [formatting](https://publish.twitter.com/?#) site as our template for the tweets that appeat on screen.

 ## Front End Development (D Licea)

 We wanted our finished product to look not only polished but trendy as an application aimed towards a young, modern audience that is familiar with social media.